(Including Credit Reporting Policy)

 - From publicly available sources of information.

-Where we collect, use and disclose sensitive information about you, we will only do so where it is reasonably necessary to conduct our business and either:
+Where we use and disclose sensitive information about you, we will only do so for the purposes for which you gave it to us or for directly related purposes that you would reasonably expect.

 - In our ability to provide our services to subcontractors and clients;